Wind farms were considered a threat to national security:

 In 2007, planning for our £1 billion Sheringham Shoal offshore wind farm was well underway.

 “It was a massive logistical project that took place offshore in quite demanding conditions, with 90 installations at sea,” says Rune Rønvik.
-Today, he’s Manager for Operations & Maintenance in Statoil New Energy Solutions—but back then, he was Project Director for the Sheringham Shoal project, just off the Norfolk coast.
+Today, he’s Manager for Operations & Maintenance in Equinor New Energy Solutions—but back then, he was Project Director for the Sheringham Shoal project, just off the Norfolk coast.

 Our Sheringham Shoal Offshore Wind farm was a massive logistical project in demanding conditions offshore, with 90 installations at sea